rverst/miabdns/README.md

 * Download a binary release from the [release page](https://github.com/rverst/miabdns/releases).

-* ~~Run the docker container from [docker hub](https://hub.docker.com/)~~
+* Run the docker container from [docker hub](https://hub.docker.com/repository/docker/rverst/miabdns/).

 ## Usage (to be continued...)

-You need a configuration file, which provides credentials for your Mail-in-a-Box instance(s) and a list of users that are allowed to use the service:
+You need a configuration file (only json is supported at the moment), which provides credentials for your Mail-in-a-Box instance(s) and a list of users that are allowed to use the service:

 ```json
     {"boxes": [